aoliverio/docs-repository/docs/builder-extensions.md

-# Builder Extensions
+# Extensions

 These are all developed plugins to interact with the Builder core.

-## Content
+## Content Management System

-Insert short description ...

-## Site

-Insert short description ...
+Multisite and multi languages CMS solution:

+- **Content** plugin, a content management system backend.
+- **Site** plugin, a content management system frontend.

+See the docs on [how to use Builder CMS](http://aoliverio.readthedocs.org/projects/content/en/latest/).